prof-rossetti/nyu-info-2335-201905/CONTRIBUTING.md

 If you cloned the repo using GitHub Desktop, you may see both an "origin" and an "upstream" address after running that last `git remote -v` command, in which case there is no need to configure the "upstream" remote address manually.

-Otherwise, you'll need to manually establish a relationship between your local repo and the "upstream" remote repo, which will allow you to keep your fork up-to-date:
+Otherwise, you'll need to manually establish a relationship between your local repository and the "upstream" remote repository, which will allow you to keep your fork up-to-date:

 ```sh
 git remote add upstream https://github.com/prof-rossetti/nyu-info-2335-201905.git # this is the HTTPS address, but alternatively you can use the SSH address